Reinforcement Learning-Based Downlink Transmit Precoding for Mitigating the Impact of Delayed CSI in Satellite Systems

-Finally, Figure \ref{fig:comparison} presents a comparison between different techniques of addressing the delayed CSI problem, by comparing our results to those from \cite{9826890}.
-In \cite{9826890}, the channels were predicted using a convolutional neural network (CNN), and a separate CNN was then employed for mapping the predicted channels to appropriate beamforming vectors.
+{In order to compare our results with another relevant study in the literature addressing the delayed CSI problem, Figure \ref{fig:comparison} is presented.
+We have chosen the works in \cite{9826890,Omid2024,9439942} as a benchmark for our research.} In \cite{9826890}, the channels were predicted using a convolutional neural network (CNN), and a separate CNN was then employed for mapping the predicted channels to appropriate beamforming vectors.
 Here, $28\%$ of our dataset of channels is used to train the channel prediction CNN, and $10\%$ of the remaining dataset, combined with zero forcing beamforming (ZF), is utilized to train the CNN for beamforming design.
 Our dataset contains the channels of the selected satellite to $K=2$ users over $200000$ time steps.
 The comparison demonstrates that the DRL-based method is more effective in handling delayed CSI compared to the supervised learning techniques employed in \cite{9826890}.